GovInTheOpen/GitBook-Documents/README.md

 ## Projects in Review

-List of projects that are being reviewed to see if they can be included in OGP.
+List of projects that are being reviewed to see if they can be included in OGC.

 ### 1 SpeedUpYourCity